SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Due to the broad scope, SMS is not an easy system for everyone to understand operationally.

-An SMS can become an alive, evolving, interconnected system that continuously provides organizational value.
+An SMS can become alive, evolving, interconnected system that continuously provides organizational value.
 Alternatively, an SMS can become a company buzzword only heard when auditors approach.

 In theory, the system appears logical.